Overview: Everest Base Camp 14-Day Trek

 Day 02: – Phakding to Namche Bazar (3535): about 5 hours.

-After breakfast start walking, today we are walking so beautiful area through marvelous Rhododendron, Magnolia and Fir forest and several Sherpa villages offer welcome teashops and increase of snow peak of Mountain views and finally, we reach Namche Bazar.
-Namche Bazar is the main touristic area in the Khumbu region and also main shopping center so after lunch surrounding the market area and stay overnight at Namche Bazar in the lodge.
+After breakfast, start walking.
+Today we are walking through such a beautiful area, through marvelous rhododendron, magnolia, and fir forests, and several Sherpa villages offer welcome teashops and increasing snow-peak mountain views, and finally, we reach Namche Bazar.
+Namche Bazar is the main touristic area in the Khumbu region and also the main shopping center, so after lunch, we will surround the market area and stay overnight at Namche Bazar in the lodge.

 Day 03: Namche Bazar: – Rest day for acclimatization:-

 Rest day for acclimatization.
-After breakfast climb up to Sherpa museum and see the Mountain Everest, Lhotse, Lhotse Shahar, Ama Dablam surrounded Syangboche, Khumjung and to Namche stay overnight at same hotel.
+After breakfast climb up to the Sherpa museum and see Mount Everest, Lhotse, Lhotse Shar, and Ama Dablam surrounded by Syangboche, Khumjung, and Namche; stay overnight at the same hotel.

 Day 04: – Namche Bazar to Tyangboche (3963m) or Debuche (3650m): –

-After breakfast, we continue our trekking we following the Dudhkoshi river about 1 hrs and cross the suspensive bridge and start to up about 1 hrs and reach Pangboche.
-Pangboche village where what is we can see the Yeti head in the monastery rest couple of minutes and with tea, coffee and continue toward Somare (4100m) lunch at Somare.
-After Lunch, it is not easy to walk route because after 1200 this area is windy to continue to Pheriche about 2 hrs.
+After breakfast, we continue our trekking.
+We follow the Dudhkoshi River for about 1 hour, cross the suspension bridge, and start to up about 1 hour and reach Pangboche.
+Pangboche village is where we can see the Yeti head in the monastery.
+We rest for a couple of minutes with tea and coffee and continue toward Somare (4100 m) for lunch at Somare.
+After lunch, it is not easy to walk the route because after 12:00 this area is windy to continue to Pheriche, about 2 hrs.
 Stay overnight at Pheriche in the teahouse.

 Day 06: – Pheriche rest day for acclimatization: –

-After breakfast climb to the Thatcher peak about 2-3 hrs. to make acclimatization and after 3 o clock you can go to a hospital to lesson acclimatization speech. before 3 ‘o’ clock there is speech every day by Doctor.
+After breakfast climb to the Thatcher peak for about 2-3 hrs. to acclimatize, and after 3 o’clock you can go to a hospital to lessen acclimatization speech.
+Before 3 ’o’clock there is a speech every day by the doctor.

 Day 07: – Pheriche to Lobuche (4900m): –